FRUE-Project/openFRUE/README.md

 # Installation

-Installation can be found in the how-to-install txt file, which is provided.
+Installation can be found in the openFRUE installation guide txt file, which is provided.

 The installation is very similar to Gentoo's, but it contains a more dumbed-down and easier to read guide.